AdamFrey/clojure-html-server-live-reload-template/README.md

 ## Alternatives

-- [ring-refresh](https://github.com/weavejester/ring-refresh) - `ring-refresh` has been around for much longer and is quite arguably a more elegant middleware-based approach to the problem. `ring-refresh` uses timeouts instead of websockets for reload notifications.
+- [ring-refresh](https://github.com/weavejester/ring-refresh) - has been around for much longer than this project and is quite arguably a more elegant middleware-based approach to the problem. `ring-refresh` uses timeouts instead of websockets for reload notifications.
 - [panas.reload](https://github.com/keychera/panas.reload) appears to aim for a similar goal, uses babashka

 ## License